richardscarrott/react-router-managed-session/README.md

 ### Middleware

-React Router Middleware is the preferred way to use managed sessions.
-It's an ideal place to set up the session once and use the same instance everywhere without boilerplate.
+[React Router Middleware](https://reactrouter.com/how-to/middleware) is the preferred way to use managed sessions.
+It's an ideal place to set up the session once and use the same instance everywhere.

 #### 1) Enable middleware